desjarlais/restfuloutlook/README.md

 8. Open the restfuloutlook app and click on Settings
 9. Check the box for Edit Registration and populate the clientid and uri
 10. Click on **Save**.

+There is also another option.
+I did include my registration details in the settings, so you can just use the tool as-is without registering the app, but there are still problems I'm trying to sort out for that to always work.
+It works with some accounts, but not others so it isn't going to be a consistent experience yet.

 ##Questions and comments